turakz/language_analyzer/README.txt

       knife vs a well-sharpened knife

+-for the grammars to account for compound types, i have to re-define nouns to include modifiers, as well as what delimiters the parser looks for as it reads tokens.

--i have some ideas for what changes need to be made but at the moment, i'm just trying to develop certain components in isolation, testing each one to make sure it runs independent of everything, and then hoping to connect them all together.
+-i have some ideas for what changes need to be made but at the moment, i'm just trying to develop certain components in isolation, testing each one to make sure it runs independent of everything, and then hoping to connect them all together. i can always refine later down the road.

--for example, i wrote the shell, made sure it worked, then wrote the parser, and made sure it worked, before having the shell send input to the parser.
+-for example, i wrote the shell, made sure it worked, then wrote the parser, and made sure it worked, before having the shell send input to the parser, and running them together.

--to run, first make sure you have the NCurses API and Boost libraries on your machine, an up to date version of GCC, and at least C++11. if all of the above, simply execute the makefile:
+-anyway i've included a makefile which you can of course modify but so to run the program as is, first make sure you have the NCurses API and Boost libraries on your machine, an up to date version of GCC, or some equivalent C++ compiler, and at least C++11, then execute the makefile:

     make analyzer